EEP Group

 As a result of my meeting with the Commission, it was clarified that rural development allows Member States to compensate farmers for costs and income loss resulting from the disadvantages and restrictions related to the implementation of Birds and Habitats Directives.
 This goes beyond the agricultural and environmental conditions and minimum agricultural activities set in the first pillar of the CAP.

 In subsequent events, I welcomed Minister Simon Coveney’s, then Minister for Agriculture, efforts to accelerate work on the forestry aspects of the Hen Harrier Threat Response Plan.
 In addition to priority access for farmers with Hen Harrier land under the GLAS (Green Low Carbon Agri-Environment Scheme), Minister Coveney introduced further measures via the Locally Led Agri-Environment Scheme (LLAES) to cater for farmers who are farming large tracts of Hen Harrier Land.
-I continue to engage with Minister Coveney’s successor Michael Creed on this and various other issues of concern to Ireland South’s farming community.
+I continue to engage with Minister Coveney’s successor Michael Creed on this and various other issues of concern to Ireland South’s farming community

 We use cookies to improve our website and your experience when using it.
 Cookies used for the essential operation of this site have already been set.
 To find out more about the cookies we use and how to delete them, see our privacy policy.